 Every DRep receives a composite score from 0 to 100, computed from four weighted pillars.
 Each pillar is calibrated through absolute scoring curves, meaning your actions directly determine your score.
 The composite formula:

-Measures the depth of governance participation through three layers: rationale provision rate (40%), AI-assessed rationale quality (40%), and deliberation signal (20%) which captures vote diversity, dissent rate, and proposal type breadth.
+Measures the depth of governance participation through three layers: rationale provision rate (40%), AI-assessed rationale quality with dissent-substance modifier (40%), and deliberation signal (20%) combining rationale diversity and coverage breadth.

 Effective Participation